jlz9396/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/README.md

 * Write a model card using the provided template.

 # API Creation
-*  Create a RESTful API using FastAPI this must implement:
+*  Create a RESTful API using FastAPI this must implemented:
     * GET on the root giving a welcome message.
     * POST that does model inference.